 Our 'Human Milk, Tailor-Made for Tiny Humans' advert.
 Click on 'CC' (bottom right of the video) for more languages.

-Breastfeeding is central to key elements of humanity; the lasting health of our species and of our planet.
-It is increasingly being positioned as both a public health and a climate justice issue.
+is central to the lasting health of our species and of our planet.
+It is both an urgent public health and a climate justice issue, and the astonishing contents of human milk show us why.

 The World Health Organisation recommends exclusive breastfeeding for 6 months, continued alongside other food and drinks until at least the child’s second birthday.

-We believe that knowledge of the science of human milk and breastfeeding is key to families, friends, healthcare professionals and the general public fully understanding why breastfeeding matters so much and to supporting breastfeeding mothers unequivocally.
+Knowledge of the science of human milk and breastfeeding is key to families, friends, healthcare professionals and the general public fully understanding why breastfeeding matters so much and to breastfeeding mothers being actively supported.

-Mothers report to us that learning about their milk can deepen their confidence, their connection to themselves, to their baby, their body, their choice to breastfeed, and often to the people they rely on for support.
+Mothers report to us that learning about their milk has deepened their confidence, their connection to themselves, to their baby, their body, their choice to breastfeed, and often to the people they rely on for support.

-The composition of human milk can help us to understand why:
+The composition of human milk can help us make sense of it all:

 Human milk contains stem cells.
 These are cells that create and repair the body, and are being researched worldwide to cure conditions like Alzheimers and diabetes.